- Class: Reptilia (Reptiles)

 At the Zoo, you’ll discover African dwarf crocodiles, Johnston’s crocodiles (or Australian freshwater crocs), slender-snouted crocodiles, and gharials, all in Lost Forest.
 Keepers work diligently and patiently with these intelligent animals, training them to respond to various commands that make everyone’s life safer and less stressful.

-In the Zoo’s new Reptile Walk, you’ll find two female Chinese alligators, a critically endangered species.
+Reptile Walk.
+In the Zoo’s Reptile Walk, you’ll find two female Chinese alligators, a critically endangered species.
 The Zoo expects to become a breeding facility for this most endangered of all crocodilian species and we are awaiting a breeding recommendation from the Association of Zoos and Aquarium's Species Survival Program.

 We send our reptile keepers to Crocodilian Biology and Management school in Florida as part of their training to ensure they have the most up-to-date information available.